RefRain -prism memories-

 Sound 9

-Gameplay: Challenging, but very rewarding when mastered.
+Gameplay: RefRain is challenging but very rewarding when mastered.

 Graphics: The designs are a little bland compared to other shooters, but the game is very colorful.

-Sound: Features a very fitting electronic soundtrack
+Sound: The game features a very fitting electronic soundtrack

 Summary 8.3 Outstanding